YKZDY/usd-resolver/README.md

 ### USD, Python & Client Library

-The package includes `redist.packman.xml` which point to the versions of USD, Python and the Omniverse Client Library that this plugin was built against.
+The package includes `redist.packman.xml`, which points to the versions of USD, Python, and the Omniverse Client Library against which this plugin was built.
 You can include it in your own packman.xml file like this:

 ```
 <project toolsVersion="5.0">